futpix/caravans-in-australia/content/review/413-Hilltop-Caravans-Buller.md

   ogtitle: "Should I buy Buller by Hilltop Caravans?"
   ogdescription: "The Hilltop Caravans Buller is classed as Off Road, and sleeps Bed Options people.
 It is Australian made and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Hilltop Caravans"]
-tags: ["Sleeps Bed Options", "21 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps Bed Options", "21 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.4"
 totalHeight: ""